wightwulf1944/Hentoid-Resources/Downloading.md

 ###### If done correctly, `Hentoid` should give up holding your oranges hostage and will add them to your `Download List` -- please keep this method a secret from others, we don't want to hurt `Hentoid` too much.

 ###### I hope you find what you are looking for out there.
-Go ahead and give the other sources a try as well with what you have learned -- until the next one~
+Go ahead and give the other sources a try as well with what you have learned.
+Thank you for installing `Hentoid`, enjoy your stay~